Log In / Sign Up

 • The 120-Day Limit: You must file a foreclosure lawsuit within 120 days of the recording date.
 If this deadline passes, the lien becomes unenforceable.

-Warning: Shortest Deadline in the Nation
+Warning: Shortest Lien Deadline

 E-Record My Lien Today